All Episodes

 If you listen to me and follow what I'm suggesting, we can fix this.

-When the stock market crashed, Franklin Roosevelt got on television and didn't just talk about the you know the princes of greed.
+When the stock market crashed, Franklin Roosevelt got on television and didn't just talk about the, you know, the princes of greed.

-He said, Look, here's what happened.
+He said, look, here's what happened.

-That's a huge gaffe.
+That's a huge gaff.

-There have been countless gaps like this.
+There have been countless gaffes like this.

 Oh, that's just Joe.

-That's just the the evidence of just the monolithic dogma with which the drive-by media is pursuing electoral victory for Obama and as many other Democrats as possible.
+This is the evidence of just the monolithic dogma with which the drive-by media is pursuing electoral victory for Obama and as many other Democrats as possible.

-Uh the McCain campaign last night put out an email blast of people.
+The McCain campaign last night put out an email blast of people.

-I am not on their list.
+I am not on their list, but I know people who are.

 We have some of them here.